 Restriction to feed supply to birds during growing stops them from growing at a fast rate and results in both feed savings and increased egg production when the birds mature.
-Careful weekly weighing of the birds is essential to restrict body weight and work out how even the flock is.
+Careful weekly weighing of the birds is essential to restrict body weight and work out how even the flock is growing.
 Breeding companies recommend what weight birds should be at each age.

 Pullets are usually moved into their laying quarters, at 16-18 weeks of age, before they reach sexual maturity.
 This ensures that they are settled in before egg production begins.
 Handling birds at any time must be done with care to avoid injury.
 As pullets mature into laying hens they are fed a layer ration designed to enable them to perform best.